 Commissioned in 1513 by Alessandro Farnese (1468-1549), the future Pope Paul III, and completed in 1589, it was built under the direction of four great architects-Sangallo the Younger, Michelangelo, the Vignola Giacomo Della Porta.

-Among the masterpieces of Palazzo Farnese that will be on view during the guided tour is the world-famous Galleria Carracci, created between 1597 and 1608 by the brothers Annibale and Agostino Carracci, exponents of the new 16th-century classicism: a magnificent 20-meter vault frescoed with mythological subjects from Ovid’s Metamorphoses.
+During the guided tour, it will be possible to admire the world-famous Galleria Carracci, created between 1597 and 1608 by the brothers Annibale and Agostino Carracci, exponents of the new 16th-century classicism: a magnificent 20-meter vault frescoed with mythological subjects from Ovid’s Metamorphoses.

 Palazzo Farnese can only be visited by guided tour, purchased exclusively through this website: click here